 In the video above, we walk you through one of the most common modifications for Glock handguns; the disassembly and replacement of a slide.
 We show you how to do it with the right tools and also some tips and tricks in case you don’t have the right tools on hand.

 Watch and learn how to strip your current slide if you’re planning to reuse the existing internal parts (please note, you will need a new channel liner as that is a one-time-use part).

-We then show you how to use the reused parts and then we will also show you how to use the parts from a slide completion kit in your new slide.
+We show you how to use the reused parts, and then we will also show you how to use the parts from a slide completion kit in your new slide.

-If you want to read a step by step with pictures as you swap out your stock Glock your slide, read our post about how to replace slides.
+If you want to read a step by step with pictures as you disassemble your Glock slide, read our post about Glock modifications.

 And, as always, if you run into any issues with the slide disassembly and replacement, give us a call at (469) 458-6808.

 Let’s talk about replacing your stock Glock slide.
 This is one of the most costly modifications you can make, but there are a variety of possible benefits, many of which are not well understood by those who scoff at Glock slide work such as slide replacement: Improved serration locations and patterns to help with slide

 If you judge by Instagram and YouTube alone, everyone and their dog is modifying their Glocks at home, but for some of us, those modifications can look a little daunting.
 That’s why this week, we’re going to take you through how exactly to do some of the most popular Glock mods.
 Don’t be intimidated if